Thermodynamics of the FLRW apparent horizon in Einstein-Gauss-Bonnet gravity: Introduction

 This idea has been applied in the case of cosmological models, where it was proved that the apparent horizon of a Friedmann-Lema\^itre-Robertson-Walker (FLRW) can be equipped with an entropy proportional to the area of the horizon, from which the Friedmann equations are derived \cite{cai2005first}.
 Following this approach, in a previous work \cite{sanchez2023thermodynamics}, we assumed that the FLRW apparent horizon itself is a thermodynamic system that can be handled by using the standard relations of classical thermodynamics.
 As a result, we proved that, in fact, the apparent horizon can be characterized by a fundamental equation, from which all the properties of the system are derived.
 In particular, we found that the apparent horizon satisfies a dark-energy-like equation of state and satisfies the corresponding laws of thermodynamics when considered as a system surrounded by the fluids of the standard cosmological model.
 Other aspects of the application of thermodynamics in cosmology have been analyzed in \cite{nojiri2025modified,odintsov2025natural,paul2025origin}.

 To find out if the above result can be generalized to other gravity theories, in this work, we study the FLRW spacetime in the Einstein-Gauss-Bonnet (EGB) gravity theory.
 Several interesting thermodynamic aspects of the FLRW spacetime in the EGB theory have been analyzed in \cite{saavedra2025thermodynamic,paul2024gauss}.
 In this work, we will show that, in fact, the FLRW apparent horizon can be handled as a thermodynamic system.
 The thermodynamic variables and the response functions turn out to depend explicitly on the Gauss-Bonnet (GB) coupling constant and on the number of dimensions.
-However, the equation of state of the horizon does not depend on the details of the EGB theory.
+Remarkably, the equation of state of the horizon turns out to be independent of the details of the EGB theory.

 This work is organized as follows.
-In Sec. \ref{sec:review}, we review the main concepts of the EGB theory and present the field equations of the FLRW cosmological model.
+In Sec. \ref{sec:review}, we review the main concepts of the EGB theory and present and analyze the field equations, which describe the evolution of the FLRW cosmological model.
 In Sec. \ref{sec:flrw}, we consider the properties of the apparent horizon in the FLRW spacetime, and show that in the EGB theory, the horizon radius is always larger than in Einstein's gravity.
 In Sec. \ref{sec:laws}, we derive the explicit form of the main thermodynamic variables and explore the conditions that the apparent horizon must satisfy for the laws of thermodynamics to be fulfilled.
 The consequences of this assumption are presented in Sec. \ref{sec:eos}, where it is shown that the apparent horizon satisfies a dark-energy-like equation of state, implying that the thermodynamic evolution of the horizon is isentropic.
 We argue that this result can lead to a discretization of the GB coupling constant.
 Finally, in Sec. \ref{sec:con}, we summarize and discuss our results.